kongondo/MenuBuilder/README.md

 ## Changelog

 ### Version 0.2.7
-1. In multilingual environments, menus and breadcrumbs can retrieved using their titles or names in any language irrespective of the current user's language.
+1. In multi-lingual environments, menus and breadcrumbs can retrieved using their titles or names in any language irrespective of the current user's language.
 2. For getMenuItems() usage only, added option extra_fields to return values of some specific fields on the menu item pages.
 See documentation for compatible Fieldtypes.
 3. Changed menu builder GUI and process for adding Menus.
-Menus are now added one at a time and can have multilingual titles.
+Menus are now added one at a time and can have multi-lingual titles.

 ### Version 0.2.6
 1. Added the properties numChildren, totalChildren and showMoreText for use with getMenuItems().